Breece1019/cru-website_generator-sg/README.md

 what you wish to rename it then press `Enter` on your keyboard.
 This will update the item.
 When you are finished with all your changes, press the `Generate` button in the bottom-right corner to save the file.

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).